AurelienMonteillet/ai_dashboard/README.md

 ## Credits

-This project is a modern reimplementation of [xtzchads/ai.tez.cool](https://github.com/xtzchads/ai.tez.cool), using Next.js and TypeScript.
-The original visualization concept and design were created by the xtzchads team.
+This project provides a modern visualization of Tezos' adaptive issuance mechanism, originally inspired by the work of [xtzchads/ai.tez.cool](https://github.com/xtzchads/ai.tez.cool).
+While maintaining the same core purpose, this implementation has been completely rewritten using Next.js and TypeScript to provide a more maintainable, type-safe, and performant codebase.

 ## Contributing